Simon-Cun/DragonQuest/README.md

 In this game users can choose among different characters to play with.
 Characters are associated with different types of weapons and armors.
 At each step of the game, a narrative is presented and the user can select between different options.

-This project is importnat to us because it will be a fun interative game where we can put our coding skills to the test!
+This project is important to us because it will be a fun interactive game where we can put our coding skills to the test!
 We can practice our OOP and the ability to create an advanced architecture using input validation.
+It will help us become more familiar with text-based interfaces and the C++ style guidelines.

 ---